StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * [Support BCrypt](../../configure/security/authentication/file.md) next to md5 for file based passwords.
 STAC-13246
 * Configuration of authorization for various StackState APIs can now be [defined in one central location](version-specific-upgrade-instructions.md#upgrade-to-v44x).
 STAC-12968
 * Completed removal of deprecated baseline functions.
 Baseline functions should be removed from all templates.
 [See upgrade documentation for more details](version-specific-upgrade-instructions.md#upgrade-to-v-4-4-x).
 STAC-12602
-* The HDFS OpenShift SecurityContextConfiguration is not necessary and has been removed from the documentation.
+* The HDFS OpenShift SecurityContextConfiguration isn't necessary and has been removed from the documentation.
 STAC-12573
 * [Timeline improvements](../../use/stackstate-ui/timeline-time-travel.md):
   * It is now possible to zoom out of a time range.
 STAC-12533
   * Added support for navigating to the next and previous time range.
 STAC-12531